twosavoie/twosavoie/README.md

 # Hi, I'm Lisa Savoie!

-I'm a developer instructor at [Skillcrush](https://skillcrush.com "This is where I work") and a freelance front-end developer. 🙂
+I'm a developer instructor at [Skillcrush](https://skillcrush.com "This is where I work").
+Skillcrush is the bootcamp where I learned to code.
+I was inspired by all the great instructors I came in contact with and I'm so proud to count myself as one of them now!

-Interested in seeing more of my work?
-Check out my site, [LS Codes][1].
+I'm also a freelance front-end developer and owner of [LS Codes][1]. 🙂

 <a href="https://www.linkedin.com/in/lisasavoie/">![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)</a>
 <a href="https://twitter.com/twosavoie">![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=Twitter&logoColor=white)</a>

-## See my work
+## My work
 <a href="https://lscodes.com">![LSCodes](https://img.shields.io/badge/💻_LS_Codes-76cb01?style=for-the-badge&logo=LSCodes&logoColor=white)</a>
 <a href="https://github.com/twosavoie?tab=repositories">![GitHub repos](https://img.shields.io/badge/GitHub-000000?style=for-the-badge&logo=GitHub&logoColor=white)</a>
 <a href="https://codepen.io/your-work/">![CodePen](https://img.shields.io/badge/CodePen-000000?style=for-the-badge&logo=CodePen&logoColor=white)</a>